Information and sensitisation - cleaning

 These public transport companies assure the cleaning of their infrastructures.

-The Cleaning Service mediators have daily contact with the population: in addition to managing the complaints received by mail or telephone, they are also available on site and sensitize residents during specific actions or public events (Brussels Beach, Winter Wonders, flea markets, street parties, the Cleaning Day, Cleaning Committees,...).
+The Cleaning Mediators are in daily contact with residents: in addition to managing complaints received by e-mail or telephone, they are present in the field and raise awareness during specific actions or public events (neighborhood parties, Cleaning Day, reminders of the rules for putting out garbage bags, collecting bulky waste,...).

 Communication campaign - 'The Heroes of Every Day'